Kahina: Origins and religion

 The idea that the Jarawa were Judaized comes from the medieval historian Ibn Khaldun, who named them among seven Berber tribes.
 Hirschberg and Talbi note that Ibn Khaldun seems to have been referring to a time before the advent of the late Roman and Byzantine empires, and a little later in the same paragraph seems to say that by Roman times "the tribes" had become Christianized.
 As early as 1963, the Israeli historian H.Z.
 Hirschberg, in retranslating the text of Ibn Khaldun and rigorously repeating the whole document, questioned this interpretation, and in general the existence of large Jewish Berber tribes in the end of Antiquity.
 In the words of H.Z.
 Hirschberg, "of all the known movements of conversion to Judaism and incidents of Judaizing, those connected with the Berbers and Sudanese in Africa are the least authenticated.
 Whatever has been written on them is extremely questionable."

 Over four centuries after her death, Tunisian hagiographer al-Mālikī seems to have been among the first to state she resided in the Aurès Mountains.
 Seven centuries after her death, the pilgrim at-Tijani was told she belonged to the Lūwāta tribe.
 When the later historian Ibn Khaldun came to write his account, he placed her with the Jarawa tribe.

-According to various Muslim sources, al-Kāhinat was the daughter of Tabat, or some say Mātiya.
+According to various Muslim sources, al-Kāhina was the daughter of Tabat, or some say Mātiya.
 These sources depend on tribal genealogies, which were generally concocted for political reasons during the 9th century.

-Ibn Khaldun records many legends about Dihyā.
-A number of them refer to her long hair or great size, both legendary characteristics of sorcerers.
-She is also supposed to have had the gift of prophecy and she had three sons, which is characteristic of witches in legends.
-Even the fact that two were her own and one was adopted (an Arab officer she had captured) was an alleged trait of sorcerers in tales.
-Another legend claims that in her youth, she had supposedly freed her people from a tyrant by agreeing to marry him and then murdering him on their wedding night.
-Virtually nothing else of her personal life is known.